David Silver raises $1.1B for AI that learns without human data, challenging LLM dominance

 4

 .
-Ineffable Intelligence joins a wave of record-breaking financing rounds for AI ventures founded by star researchers.
+Yet the $5.1 billion valuation reflects a broader pattern in AI investment where the market values the credibility of the researcher and the tractability of the thesis over current capabilities.
+The company joins a growing wave of AI ventures founded by star researchers raising massive "coconut rounds"—a tongue-in-cheek escalation of traditional seed rounds.
 Just last month, AMI Labs, co-founded by Turing Award winner and former Meta AI scientist Yann LeCun, raised $1.03 billion at a $3.5 billion pre-money valuation

 1